-Fair use is a legal doctrine that says you can reuse copyright-protected material under certain circumstances without getting permission from the copyright owner.
+Fair use is a legal doctrine that says you can reuse copyright-protected material under certain circumstances without the copyright owner's permission.

 Learn more in our Fair use FAQ.

 Works eventually lose their copyright protection and are said to fall into the “public domain,” making them free of charge for everyone to use.
 It typically takes many years for works to fall into the public domain.

 The length of a term of copyright protection varies depending on factors like:

 - Where and when the work was published

 - Whether the work was commissioned as a work for hire

 Certain works created by U.S. federal government agencies fall into the public domain immediately upon publication.
 Keep in mind that the rules for public domain differ between countries.